bluebirz/bluebirz.github.io/_posts/2023-03-25-private-repo-python.md

 The answer is, to authenticate through "OAuth 2.0 Token".

 In brief, "OAuth 2.0 token" is a long long string used for authenticating to a system, in this case is Google Cloud Platform.
-Follow [the link](https://developers.google.com/identity/protocols/oauth) to read more.
+Follow the link below to read more.

+{% include bbz_custom/link_preview.html url='<https://developers.google.com/identity/protocols/oauth2>' %}

 ### 3. Apply OAuth 2.0 token